Readers Question: Does inflation causes unemployment?

 Optimal rate of inflation

 If an economy has a very low rate of underlying ‘core inflation’ e.g. 1%, then this is a sign that the economy is growing too slowly.
 This level of inflation means there is spare capacity and there is an output gap.
 Therefore, with slow growth, unemployment is likely to be higher.
-In this case, pursuing expansionary monetary policy which involves a higher inflation rate could help to boost economic growth and lead to lower unemployment.
+In this case, pursuing an expansionary monetary policy which involves a higher inflation rate could help to boost economic growth and lead to lower unemployment.

 Arguably, the ECB’s policies which have kept inflation below 2% have contributed to higher unemployment within the Eurozone.
 If they allowed a slight increase in inflation, then unemployment could fall without causing an inflationary boom.

-But, if growth is already close to long run trend rate (2.5%) and there is no output gap, then expansionary monetary policy that leads to higher inflation will be unsustainable and we will be liable to experience a boom and bust that leads to higher unemployment.
+But, if growth is already close to long-run trend rate (2.5%) and there is no output gap, then expansionary monetary policy that leads to higher inflation will be unsustainable and we will be liable to experience a boom and bust that leads to higher unemployment.

-Students be Careful
+Students be careful

 Some students will write – higher inflation means consumers can’t afford to buy goods – so demand falls and unemployment rises.
-But, this is usually incorrect analysis.
+But, this is usually an incorrect analysis.